Ozyegin-Planetary-Robotics-Laboratory/tmotorcan-cpp/README.md

 `./bin/main <reduction>`

-To install the application, simply do,
+To install the application alongside the header only library, simply do,

 `make install`